dylandreimerink/gobpfld/cmd/examples/Example.md

 This program is almost identical to the `xdp_stats_instructions` example, except it replaces the manual instruction crafting with eBPF assembly code which is parsed and turned into eBPF instruction by the `ebpf` package.

+## kprobe_execve_stats

+This program attaches to the `execve` syscall which is called any time a program is executed on linux.
+The program simply counts the occurrences, more advanced programs can inspect the passed arguments.

 ## per_cpu_map

 This eBPF program attaches to the loopback interface of the host and counts the amount of packets received per CPU, it stores this information in a `BPF_MAP_TYPE_PERCPU_ARRAY` map.
 This example demonstrates how to read from and write to a per CPU map type with the `gopbfld.BPFGenericMap`.